Welcome to Wilmot

 For information regarding the PTO Fun Lunch program check the Wilmot PTO website

 District 109 adopted a progressive allergy plan in 2014 that keeps our students with allergies safe and promotes healthy eating habits.
 Here is the full allergy plan, and here is an excerpt about the classroom snack policy:

-Daily Snacks: Students may bring snacks that are fruits and vegetables only (including dried fruits, such as raisins or applesauce).
-No additions, toppings or mix-ins (such as dips or spreads) shall be included.
-If teachers allow drinks, the only drink in the classroom shall be water.
+Daily Snacks: Teachers have the option to determine if there will be snacks allowed during class.
+If snack is allowed, students may bring snacks that are fruits, vegetables, cheese, and yogurt.
+Dried fruits and applesauce are allowed.
+No additions, toppings or mix-ins (such as dips or spreads, granola or cookie crumbles) shall be included.
+If teachers allow drinks in the classroom, the only drink in the classroom shall be water.

 District 109 offers Family Access, a secure, web-based service that helps create a strong connection between home and school.
 With a login account to Family Access – which you should have received soon after registering your child – parents and guardians can view school-related information online, pay District fees, and update certain contact information.
 If you have more than one child in District 109 schools, you see information about all of your children under one login.
 Teachers, PTOs, schools and the District use this contact information for important regular communication, so it’s important to keep your contact information current in Family Access.

 For detailed information about this important system, view the Family Access User Guide.

 Safety & Security

 - All visitors are required to enter through the front office, sign in and present their photo ID.